|Censorship, Freedom of Speech, Privacy|

 Photo copyright Dito Milian at GotBlueMilk.com.

-The Stinson Beach owner replaced the original steel wheels with Panasports (as pictured above) and the Panasports are very nice indeed.
-The steel wheels apparently bent very easily and are better forgotten (unless you are really intent on originality, of course).
+The Stinson Beach owner replaced the original steel wheels with 6 inch wide Panasports (as pictured above) and the Panasports are very nice indeed.
+The 4.5 inch wide steel wheels supposedly bent very easily and are better forgotten (unless you are really intent on originality, of course).

 Being in Sprint configuration, the radiator was the S4 radiator, the smallest one.
 I finally got tired of having to turn the heater on to keep the engine cool on warm (not even hot) days.
 So in May 2006 I installed a Griffin 26R style radiator and filler-box from Dave Bean.
 All dimensions are in inches.